Dynamics of an Intra-host Diffusive Pathogen Infection Model: Introduction

-respectively.
-Our aim is to show that the discretized system (\ref{a1}) which derived by using NSFD scheme can efficiently preserves the global asymptotic stability of the equilibria to the original system (\ref{e1}).
-The rest of this paper is organized as follows.
-In Section \ref{sec2}, we study the dynamical behavior of the continuous system (\ref{e1}), such as the existence of positive solutions and its uniqueness, the existence of equilibria, basic reproduction number, local stability and global stability.
-In Section \ref{sec3}, we investigate the global dynamics of discrete system (\ref{a1}).
-Numerical simulations are carried out to validate the theoretical results in section \ref{sec4} and a brief conclusion finishes the paper.
+Our goal is to show that the NSFD scheme \eqref{a1} preserves the essential qualitative features of the continuous model \eqref{e1}, in particular the positivity, boundedness and global asymptotic stability of the equilibria.
+The rest of the paper is organized as follows.
+In Section~\ref{sec2}, we study the dynamical behavior of the continuous system \eqref{e1}, including the existence and uniqueness of positive solutions, the existence of equilibria, the basic reproduction number, and local and global stability results.
+In Section~\ref{sec3}, we analyze the global dynamics of the discrete system \eqref{a1}.
+In Section~\ref{sec4}, we present numerical simulations to confirm and illustrate the theoretical findings.
+A brief conclusion is given at the end of the paper.